mattbrictson/capistrano-mb/README.md

 Please note that this project requires **Capistrano 3.x**, which is a complete rewrite of Capistrano 2.x.
 The two major versions are not compatible.

-### 1. Purchase an Ubuntu 16.04 VPS
+### 1. Purchase an Ubuntu 16.04 or 18.04 VPS

-To use capistrano-mb, you'll need a clean **Ubuntu 16.04** server to deploy to.
+To use capistrano-mb, you'll need a clean **Ubuntu 16.04 or 18.04** server to deploy to.
 The only special requirement is that your public SSH key must be installed on the server for the `root` user.

 Test that you can SSH to the server as `root` without being prompted for a password.
 If that works, capistrano-mb can take care of the rest.
 You're ready to proceed!